tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/docapis_find_open_source_project.md

 path1: /jobapis.html
 ---

 To break into API documentation, you need to start thinking about API documentation samples in your portfolio.
-Your portfolio is key to [getting a job in API documentation](jobapis.html).
+Your portfolio is key to [Getting an API documenation job and thriving](jobapis.html).
 Without a portfolio that contains compelling API documentation samples, it will be tough to get a job in API documentation.

 * TOC
 {:toc}